In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Hiking in Mallorca is hugely popular in the winter months, and there is nothing better than packing a picnic and heading for the hills of the Trumuntana Mountains.

 You can find some videos on my Youtube channel of some suggested routes.
-I look forward to making more of these videos over the winter over 2022/2023
+I look forward to making more of these videos over the winter of 2023/2024.

 What’s open in Palma de Mallorca on Christmas Day?

-Unrelated to Christmas too, you’ll also find Palma Aquarium to be open on Christmas Day too if you’re looking for things to do.
+Unrelated to Christmas, you’ll also find Palma Aquarium open on Christmas Day too if you’re looking for things to do.

 The Palma City Sightseeing Bus is also running on Christmas Day, as well as throughout the festive period.